 At Shell Energy, we use our global reach, technological capability, operational experience and market expertise to be at the leading edge of the energy transition.

-Shell is strategically investing in new technologies and projects that will contribute to a cleaner energy system and help us progress towards our own ambition of being a net-zero emissions energy business by 2050 or sooner, in step with society.
+Shell is strategically investing in new technologies and projects that will contribute to a cleaner energy system and help us progress towards our own ambition of being a net-zero emissions energy business by 2050.

 Australia is a priority market for Shell’s global investment due to its strong growth in renewables and customer demand for a reliable, flexible and cost-effective pathway to a lower-emission energy system.